IBM/fashion-store/README.md

 Note: You don't need the / at the end anymore.

-Just make sure the shoe container can reach the apicontroller container.
+Just make sure the fashion container can reach the apicontroller container.

 # Execute Manually
 * go to ./src